ietf-wg-cellar/matroska-specification/subtitles.md

 Very good, Lieutenant.
 ```

 In this example, the text "Senator, we're making our final approach into Coruscant." would be converted into UTF-8 and placed in the Block.
-The timecode of the block would be set to "00:02:17,440".
+The timestamp of the block would be set to "00:02:17,440".
 And the BlockDuration element would be set to "00:00:02,935".

 The same is repeated for the next subtitle.